About the Journal

 Manuscripts may be submitted in English or German.
-Submissions in book-form (Otago German Studies is not a journal) should not exceed 200 double-spaced pages (12 font, Times New Roman, A5).
+Book or chapter-length submissions (Otago German Studies is not a journal) should not exceed 200 double-spaced pages (12 font, Times New Roman, A5).
 Footnotes (not endnotes) should be used.
 The MLA Handbook should be used as a general guide for formatting, but the German convention of citing works is also acceptable as long as there is consistency within the book.
 For any illustrations to be included permission from the copyright holders has to be obtained.
 Electronic submissions are preferred.

-For any further information, please contact the Editor(s) at email@example.com.
+For any further information, please contact the editor at email@example.com.